On High-Dimensional Twin-Field Quantum Key Distribution: Introduction

 Using high-dimensional quantum states for QKD has significant advantages \cite{https://doi.org/10.1002/qute.201900038}.
 By using an enlarged set of states compared to binary-based QKD, more than 1 bit of information can be carried by each photon.
 Further, the resilience to noise is increased compared to binary-based QKD, i.e. the error threshold above which no secret-key extraction can be performed grows with the dimension of the protocol \cite{PhysRevA.61.062308}.
 These advantages have also been confirmed experimentally \cite{PhysRevA.96.022317, PhysRevApplied.14.014051, Ding2017, Islam_2019, Zahidy:22}.\\

 In this paper, we explore the possibility of generalizing the TF-QKD protocol to higher dimensions to benefit from the aforementioned advantages of high-dimensional QKD.
 In Sec. \ref{sec:tf_2} and Sec. \ref{sec:example}, we set the formalism and analyze a 2 and 4-dimensional example.
 We then reduce the TF-QKD protocol to its core by defining required assumptions on the quantum state and setup in Sec. \ref{sec:assum}.
 Further, we show that these assumptions lead to a contradiction and systematic error when going to any dimension higher than 2 in Sec. \ref{sec:proof}.
-This is followed by a discussion in Sec. \ref{sec:dis}, and a conjecture in the supplements Sec. \ref{sec:supp}, in which we argue that even when allowing for systematic error, high-dimensional TF-QKD is still not feasible.
+This is followed by a discussion and conclusion in Sec{tions \ref{sec:dis} and \ref{sec:con}, respectively.
+In the supplements, Sec. \ref{sec:supp}, we present a conjecture in which we argue that even when allowing for systematic error, high-dimensional TF-QKD is still not feasible.